Suitability of Fly Ash-Cement Kiln Dust Columns for Stabilizing Expansive (Black Cotton) Soils

 • H. N. Ramesh Department of Civil Engineering, University Visvesvaraya College of Engineering, India

-• Jun Cheng Kho Department of Civil Engineering, Monash University Malaysia, Malaysia
+• Jun Cheng Kho School of Engineering, Monash University Malaysia, Malaysia

 DOI: